 - Heating so the equipment will not freeze.

 We have developed different types of innovative solutions for different types of challenges.
 The Sternmax is a big, state-of-the-art solution that can work on icebreakers.
 It is so strong that it can even crush ice in order to access the oil under the surface.
-The Oil Recovery Bucket LRB 150 W is a smaller, efficient and versatile solution which is used by the majority of Nordic countries, while the Arctic Skimmer LAS 125 can operate from a crane or be fitted with floats to be used in open water.
+The Oil Recovery Bucket LRB 150 W is a smaller, efficient and versatile solution that is used by the majority of Nordic countries, while the Arctic Skimmer LAS 125 can operate from a crane or be fitted with floats to be used in open water.

-Our equipment has proven effectiveness for Arctic conditions, and we are continually developing even better solutions.
+Our equipment has proven effective for Arctic conditions, and we are continually developing even better solutions.
 If you are looking for OSR equipment or services for Arctic conditions, please get in touch and let us know what you need.